GothicVRProject/GothicVR/Docs/development/developer-hints.md

 #### How to ensure HVR is not referenced in code if not bought

-The image above shows, that there are two major elements required, when using Hurricane VR:
+HVR usage requires two major elements when used:
 1. Hurricane VR Plugin is installed on local Unity project
-2. Hurricane VR adapter module is installed on local Unity project
+2. Hurricane VR adapter module implementation is used

-To ensure we have no code reference towards an HurricaneVR namespace, we will:
-1. The adapter plugin is a separate GitHub repository, which we reference as a .gitmodule
-2. Hurricane VR will be .gitignore'd and never committed to the main repository

 **Workflow for Hurricane VR developers:**
 1. Checkout GothicVR repository